 In order to avoid opening your door without knowing who is there, install a door viewer ("peep hole").
 Always demand identification from strangers - even repair or sales persons.

-Have your valuables and electronic equipment etched.
-Most burglars will not steal marked property.
+Have your valuables and electronic equipment etched (Operation ID) as most burglars will not steal marked property.

 Photograph and/or videotape valuables, and keep photos and tapes in a safe or secure place outside your home.

 Turn the ringer on the telephone down low.
 If burglars are around, they won't be alerted to your absence by a ringing phone.

 If you are out during the day or night for long periods of time or away on vacation, use an automatic timer to turn on lights and a radio at different times of the day.
 This is an easy way to disguise the fact that you aren't home.
 If possible, leave a car parked in your driveway.